-Stories like Rio's are not uncommon.
+Stories like Nashville's are not uncommon.
 Since its founding in 1994, MHARF has taken in over 2,000 horses, ponies, mules, donkeys, and other hooved animals in need.
 The majority of our animals come through humane cases in which they have been seized by law enforcement.
 When space permits, we also accept surrendered and donated horses from individuals who can no longer keep them for various reasons.

 Every horse we take in receives all necessary vet and farrier care.
 We have a number of trainers we hire to do training assessments and also to continue with training for horses that require a “refresher” course.
 Horses that have not been started under saddle are generally placed in our yearly Trainers' Challenge of the Unwanted Horse before they are made available for adoption.
 We also provide resources and advice to people struggling with issues related to owning and caring for equines, assist law enforcement in making recommendations to help people improve care for their animals, and work to educate the public on equine welfare, including responsible ownership and care, responsible breeding practices, and making humane end-of-life decisions for their animals.

 Rescuing, rehabilitating, retraining and re-homing horses is expensive.
 MHARF receives no government assistance and relies on donations and fundraisers to make this work possible - we are a non-profit, 501(c)3.
 Our greatest expenses are veterinary and farrier care, hay, bedding, and grain.
 Transport and training are also large expenses.
 Donors like you are our primary source of funding!
-Please donate today and give horses like Rio a chance at a beautiful life in a forever home.
+Please donate today and give horses like Nashville a chance at a good life in a forever home.